 The whiskey business flourished in the hills of Tennessee, survived Prohibition, and is now one of the largest distilleries in the world.
 All Jack Daniels whiskey is made in the small town of Lynchburg, Tennessee, and distributed worldwide.

 Now, less you think otherwise, I must admit that I am not a whiskey drinker.
 Not to worry, one can also take a dry tour.
-“Why would anyone who is not interested in drinking whiskey want to tour a distiller?” you may wonder.
+“Why would anyone who is not interested in drinking whiskey want to tour a distillery?” you may wonder.
 Actually, we were looking for things to do while my sister was visiting from out of town, and the distillery is a popular tourist attraction.

 We had a choice of different tours of the facility, prices depending on how many different whiskeys you were interested in tasting.
 I might have indulged, however, the premium tours were longer and involved much more walking.
-My sister cannot get around too well. and I’m no sprinter myself.
+My sister cannot get around too well, and I’m no sprinter myself.
 So we had to select the modified tour which was shorter, had fewer stairs to climb, and was also dry.
 So much for temptation.

 We were first shown the building where charcoal is made for filtering and mellowing the whiskey.
 Different grains are mixed and allowed to ferment.
 I don’t know the exact combination of grains, but it doesn’t matter anyhow unless you are planning to run off a batch of your own.
 The fermented whiskey is distilled and drips out completely clear — white lightening.
 The amber color comes from aging it in wooden barrels.